cloud-gov/cg-site/_docs/getting-started/concepts.md

 * Can you split your project into smaller applications that work together, so that you can use one language for each application and deploy each one separately?
 * Can you initiate long-running processes or schedule periodic jobs from outside your application [using the Tasks capability](https://docs.cloudfoundry.org/devguide/using-tasks.html)?
-* Can you [build your static assets using CI]({{ site.baseurl }}{% link _docs/deployment/assets.md %}#build-assets-on-ci) prior to pushing your application, so that only the final built assets are deployed on cloud.gov?
+* Can you [build your static assets using CI]({{ site.baseurl }}{% link _docs/deployment/assets.md %}#build-assets-on-ci) prior to pushing your application, so that only the final built assets are deployed on Cloud.gov?

 If none of these strategies will help you deploy single-language applications, you can [explicitly specify a set of buildpacks to run in sequence](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html), one for each language.